MartinSchlott/RESTifyMCP/README.md

 ### V03 Enhanced Client and Combo Mode
 - ~45 minutes: Creating the specifications and instructions with Claude 3.7 Sonnet
 - ~20 minutes: Code implementation by AI coders
-- ~1 hour: Debugging and quality assurance
+- ~3 hour: Debugging and quality assurance because the coder AI thought it is a good idea to touch the whole code unecessary

 ## V03 Release: Enhanced Client and Combo Mode